-Ākonga nō tāwāhi who withdraw before their programme start date are entitled to a full refund of fees paid minus an administration fee.
+Ākonga nō tāwāhi who withdraw before their programme start date are entitled to a full refund of fees paid, minus an administration fee.
 The administration fee varies in relation to the proximity to the start date and is advised on the Offer of Place.